Merging stellar-mass binary black holes: Prospects for gravitational-wave astronomy

 \section{Prospects for gravitational-wave astronomy}

-The half dozen gravitational-wave events observed to date provide limited conclusive information about the astrophysics of binary black holes and their progenitors.
-Fortunately, these observations indicate a binary black hole merger rate of around $\sim 10$ to $\sim 200$ Gpc$^{-3}$ yr$^{-1}$ \citep{GW150914:rates,GW170104}, which points to the prospect of a few tens of detections in the next observing run and hundreds within the next three years, once the LIGO and Virgo instruments reach design sensitivity \citep{scenarios}.
+The gravitational-wave events observed to date already provide a number of exciting insights into the astrophysics of binary black holes and their progenitors, but many open questions remain.
+Fortunately, these observations indicate a binary black hole merger rate of around $20$ Gpc$^{-3}$ yr$^{-1}$ at redshift zero with a likely higher merger rate at higher redshifts \citep{GWTC3:pop}, which points to the prospect of hundreds of detections within the next few years, once the LIGO and Virgo instruments reach design sensitivity \citep{scenarios}.
 This will yield enough information about both individually exciting events and population distributions to inaugurate gravitational-wave astronomy as a genuine tool for exploring stellar and binary evolution.
-In this section, we describe some of the prospects for extracting information from the growing data set of observations over the next few years, including single informative observations, population statistical inference, and theoretical modeling.
+In this section, we describe some of the prospects for extracting information from the growing data set of observations over the next few years, including single informative observations, population statistical inference, and theoretical modelling.